Skip to main content

 • For specific application deadline dates, you should always check individual PA program websites.

-• An online list of PA programs by state, including admissions deadlines, entrance requirements, credentials awarded, fees etc. can be found on the PAEA website and is available to students for a one-year subscription of $35.
+• An online list of PA programs by state, including admissions deadlines, entrance requirements, credentials awarded, fees etc. can be found on the PAEA website.

 • Generally applications are submitted one year prior to the year you plan to attend.